Gassandrid/ewan.my/content/index.md

 You may or may not know me from [[San Francisco]] or Vermont.
 Or maybe you know me from some online work.
 Either way, welcome to my [[digital garden]].

-I’m a second-year Computer Science student at the [[University Of Vermont]] with a growing passion for [[Computational Neuroscience]], [[Artificial Intelligence]], and [[Mathematics]].
+I’m a third-year Computer Science student at the [[University Of Vermont]] with a growing passion for [[Computational Neuroscience]], [[Mathematics]], and [[Artificial Intelligence]].
 I love exploring how brains and machines overlap, and I’m also into tinkering with hardware—things like embedded systems, robotics, and anything that involves code meeting the physical world.

 >[!Warning] Important
 > This website is mainly based around the obsidian **directed graph**, meaning the most interesting stuff here can only be seen with the visualizations.
 If you are on computer, you may have to try doing `cmd + -` or `ctrl + -` to view the sidebars, and on mobile it should be at the bottom of the page(although might be very laggy).